jerome-white/sakai-book/README.md

 # HOWTO

+## As scripts

-All scripts within the *chapters* directory should be able to run standalone.
-Please set the PYTHONPATH appropriately:
+All scripts within the *chapters* directory can be run standalone, from the command.
+First, set the PYTHONPATH appropriately:

 ```bash
 $> git clone https://github.com/jerome-white/sakai-book.git